Track 1: Chris Plakos, LADWP

 Historically, the Los Angeles Aqueduct system provided nearly 75% of the city’s water supply up through the 1980s.
 However, due to restrictions and reallocation of water for environmental concerns this amount has been reduced dramatically.
 According to 2012 LADWP figures; 36% of Los Angeles’ water comes from the Los Angeles Aqueduct system; 52% from the Metropolitan Water District’s (MWD) Colorado River Aqueduct supply; 11% from local groundwater sources; and 1% is from recycled sources.
 About 72% of this water residential use; 25% is for commercial and government uses; and 3% is for industrial use.
 Some areas, such as San Pedro are served water from the MWD exclusively, others, such as Eagle Rock and east Los Angeles are served a mix of MWD and Los Angeles Aqueduct water.
 The remaining areas are predominately served a mix of water from the State Water Project combined with water from the Los Angeles Aqueduct.
 Most agree that the highest quality and best tasting water comes from the Eastern Sierra supply.

-Although the Los Angeles Aqueduct is no longer considered the nearly exclusive municipal water supply for the city, it remains for many Los Angelenos the symbolic source of its drinking water.
+The Los Angeles Aqueduct may no longer be the exclusive municipal water supply for the city—but it continues to be the symbolic source of its drinking water.

 POI: Los Angeles Aqueduct Intake